The Charcoal Burner

 Fairly common.

-2 comments for The Charcoal Burner
+4 comments for Charcoal Burner

 Hi I’ve found quite a few of these I think but I’m confused by the flexible / brittle gill description.
 When I run my thumb along them they flake away like almond flakes.
 What am I looking for in terms of flexibility?
 Thanks